DEntis-T/dpp/README.md

 using::console.print,"I am really cool string";
 ```

-- Enable a debug mode using `option` keyword.
+- You can also enable a debug mode using `option` keyword.

 Output:
 ```